mnr/writing-wip/Do-Ye0n_lives_on.md

 "I had to give up our apartment," she says.
 "Without us together, I'm only allowed a level three single apartment.
 Plus I lost a lot of money on your conviction.
 I moved your things into storage, there just isn't room for all of the furniture."

 "Fine.
-Sell the big stuff we bought together," Do-Ye0n says.
-"Please keep my personal things in your closet.
+Sell the big stuff we bought," Do-Ye0n says. "keep my personal things in your closet.
 We can move back to a larger place when I get out."

 "Don't get this wrong," Aishwarya says.
-"I think you're great, but I need space to think this out.
-I'm young, I want to have children.
+"I think you've got potential, but I need space to think this out.
+I want to have children.
 I can't wait ten years for you to be released.
-Then you'll need to relearn skills and restart employment.
+Even then you'll need to relearn skills and restart employment.
 It could be fifteen or sixteen years before we can afford a place big enough for a family."

 "You're breaking up with me?" asks Do-Ye0n.